The tea glossary

 • Roasting

-A process in which tea leaves are heated to high temperatures to stop oxidation and make them soft for rolling.
+A process in which tea leaves are heated to a high temperature to stop oxidation and make them supple for rolling.

 • Sorting

-This operation, which is carried out either by machine or by hand with a sieve, makes it possible to remove any undesirable element (stems, insects, etc.) from the tea leaves to obtain a superior quality.
+This operation, which is carried out either by machine or by hand with a sieve, allows any unwanted elements (stems, insects, etc.) to be removed from the tea leaves to obtain superior quality.

 V

-Organic loose leaf tea has many more benefits than tea bags.
-The bulk comes in the form of tea leaves that are infused in water.
-The leaves are of better quality, because they are not reduced to powder and keep all their authenticity .
+Organic loose leaf tea offers many more benefits than tea bags.
+Loose leaf tea comes in the form of tea leaves that are infused in water.
+The leaves are of higher quality because they are not ground into powder and retain all their authenticity .

 Y